YuriYuriy/CANhack/README.md

 The project uses STM32CubeMX and STM32 HAL, which remain under the ST license.
-My code is licensed under GPLv3.
+My code is licensed under GPL.
 STM32CubeMX and STM32 HAL files remain under ST license and are not included in GPL.

 ## License